conda/conda/docs/source/user-guide/tasks/build-packages/variants.rst

        - 5.4              # [linux]

-We specify selectors so that this extra version information is not also applied to Windows and Mac - those platforms have totally different compilers and could have their own versions if necessary.
+Specify selectors so that this extra version information is not also applied to Windows and Mac.
+Those platforms have totally different compilers and could have their own versions if necessary.

 It is not necessary to specify ``c_compiler`` or ``cxx_compiler``, because the